 Frequently asked employer RFP questions—and responses that get you noticed

 A major employer just put out an RFP for a new health plan.
 You’re no stranger to responding to healthcare RFPs, but today’s market is more crowded than ever before.
-So how are you going to stand out among your competitors?
+So, how are you going to stand out among your competitors?

-Healthcare technology in RFPs
+Healthcare technology in an employer RFP

 Healthcare technology is more important than ever, with the massive growth of telehealth and digital care management during the COVID-19 pandemic.
 Technology is how many health plans are engaging members—and encouraging them to take full advantage of their benefits.
-In order to both win and retain business, your technology offering has to do more than check a box on your application.
+But in order to both win and retain business, your technology offering has to do more than check a box on your application.